-Thank you for your interest in the GA Department of Administrative Services, Surplus Property Program.
-This program offers surplus state and federal personal property to qualifying organizations.
-Service charges apply for all property.
-In order to qualify for this program, your entity must meet the specific criteria outlined within the application.
+Thank you for your interest in the Georgia Department of Administrative Services, Surplus Property Program.
+This program offers surplus state and federal personal property to qualified organizations.
+This program does not manage real estate, and service charges apply for all property.

--If the form is inactive for 15 minutes your application will time out.
+- - If the session is inactive for 15 minutes, your application will log out.

-Applications must be signed by one of the entity's principal officers.
+- - Applications must be signed by one of the organizations’ principle officers.

 - - The organization must be available for a site visit and online donee orientation.